lchop/Cpp_guide/README.md

 	std::chrono::duration<float> duration = end - start;
 	std::cout << duration.count() << std::endl;

+	Function();
 	}
 ~~~
 This program compute the time duration between our line of code.
-In a second step, we created a struct to do actually to the timing automatically without having to write the 6 lines of code all the time.
+In a second step, we created a struct to do actually to the timing automatically without having to write the 6 lines of code all the time ( the timer will start in the constructor and when we